Integrating quantum groups over surfaces: Computing factorization homology of punctured surfaces

 \subsection{Moduli algebras}

-Let $S$ be a punctured surface.
-We define the following algebra: \begin{definition} The moduli algebra of $S$ is
+Let $S$ be a punctured surface, together with a choice of an interval along the boundary.
+We define the following algebra: \begin{definition} The moduli algebra of $S$ is $A_S:=\underline{\End}_\cA(\cO_{\cA,S}),$ where the internal endomorphisms are defined with respect to the $\cA$-action on $\int_S\cA$ given by the chosen interval. \end{definition}

-\end{definition} The main goal of this section is to describe a combinatorial and explicit presentation of $A_S$, and to use it to identify $\int_S \cA$ with the category of $A_S$-modules in $\cA$.
+The main goal of this section is to describe a combinatorial and explicit presentation of $A_S$.
 Punctured surfaces may be indexed by combinatorial data called \emph{gluing patterns} $P$.
-In this section, we will give explicit presentations of algebras $a_p$ in $\cA$, whose categories $a_p\modu_\cA$ of modules in $\cA$ describe the QGL theory of the associated marked, punctured surface $\Sigma(P)$.
+In this section, we will give explicit presentations of algebras $a_p$ in $\cA$, whose categories $a_p\modu_\cA$ of modules in $\cA$ describe the factorization homology of the associated marked, punctured surface $\Sigma(P)$.

+To focus on the main ideas, \emph{we will first assume that $\cA$ is balanced}.
+This simply allows us to choose the most convenient framing on a given surface for which to do computations.
+In Section~\ref{sec:framed} we remove this assumption, and state the parallel results for framed surfaces, which follow easily by modifying proofs in the oriented case.

 \begin{definition} A \emph{gluing pattern} is a bijection,